iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 iexec wallet create
 ```

 You will be asked to choose a password to protect your wallet, don't forget it there is no way to recover it.
-The SDK creates a wallet file that contains a random generated private key encrypted by the chosen password and the derived public address.
+The SDK creates this encrypted file that contains a random generated private key encrypted by the chosen password and the derived public address.
 Make sure to backup the wallet file in a safe place and write down your address.

 {% hint style="success" %}
 Your wallet is stored in the ethereum keystore, the location depends on your OS: